Neural delay differential equations: learning non-Markovian closures for partially known dynamical systems: Experiments

-\textbf{Cavity} Once more, the NDDE formulation distinguishes itself from other models as seen in Figure \ref{fig:cavity_test}, and this can be attributed to various factors.
-The experimental setup encourages a delayed formulation of the problem, with the vortex-induced flow originating from the cavity, coupled with partial observability issues.
-Latent ODE yields acceptable results compared to NODE that generates the system's average trajectory, while LSTM and ANODE capture vague oscillations, albeit occasionally in conflicting phases.
-Finally, these experiments demonstrate that NDDE can effectively model trajectories even in the presence of noise in the data.
+In this experimental fluid flow configuration, the NDDE formulation again outperforms other models as illustrated in Figure~\ref{fig:cavity_test} where the predictions are plotted for two test samples.
+The benefit of a time-delay model here comes from the fact that this experimental setup involves a large vortex within the cavity, effectively acting like a feedback loop and hence suitably described by governing equations involving delayed contributions.
+Latent ODE yields acceptable results compared to NODE which only generates the system's average trajectory, while LSTM and ANODE capture oscillations, albeit occasionally in conflicting phases.
+These experiments demonstrate that NDDE can effectively model trajectories even in the presence of noise in the data such as here with this experimental dataset.

-Lastly, we compare NDDE with learnable and fixed delays, initialized at a random value, on our Cavity dataset.
-Figure \ref{fig:learn_constant_loss} illustrates a significant difference in the MSE loss magnitude between NDDEs with fixed delays and those with learnable delays, emphasizing the significance of training these delays.
+Since the noise in the measurements is resulting from phenomena not related to the physical system at hand, such as for instance the electronic noise of the sensors, it is statistically independent from the true observables time-history.
+Learning to relate these past data with current measurements then quickly averages-out these spurious additional dimensions introduced by the noise as the amount of observations increases.
+More formally, the noise $\noise$ being assumed additive, low amplitude, and zero-mean, the expectation of the map $\obsop_{\btheta}$ writes

+\vbox{ } so that the noise is effectively averaged-out provided the empirical mean approximates the expectation well enough.

+To illustrate the benefit of learning the delays, instead of a priori setting them, the performance of NDDEs is here illustrated in both situations.
+A set of delays is considered, ranging from 0.2 to 1, and the Mean Squared Error (MSE) associated with each resulting models is monitored, with and without learning the delays, see Fig.~\ref{fig:cavity_flow_img}.
+The results show that learned delays consistently outperform fixed delays in leading to models associated with a significantly lower MSE.